dotenv-org/dotenv-org.github.io/docs/tutorials/environments.md

 ---
 layout: docs
+section: "Tutorials"
-title: "Tutorial ⋅ Managing Environments"
+title: "Managing Environments"
-lead: "Use dotenv-vault to manage your environment variables across multiple environments - like production and staging."
+description: "Use dotenv-vault to manage your environment variables across multiple environments - like production and staging."
 parent: Docs
 redirect_from:
   - /docs/getting-started/with-multiple-environments